ttungl/Price-Dropping-Looker-v1.0/README.md

 Python <br />
 Version: 2.7 <br />
 ## Updated
-Percentage dropped alert,
-The amount of reviews, and ratings.<br />
+The percentage of price dropped, the amount of reviews, and ratings.<br />
 ## Input
 Your username and password in usrpass file<br />
 Your receiver's email<br />